|

 who will.'

-Black Lace still going strong, I do feel that I've been
+years on, with Black Lace still going strong, I do feel

-proved right.
-I'm delighted that I was there at the beginning
+that I've been proved right.
+I'm delighted that I was there

-and equally delighted that my first Black Lace novel is
+at the beginning and equally delighted that my first Black

-being reissued as part of their anniversary celebration.
+Lace novel is being reissued as part of their anniversary

 Margaret